-- Alerts and other dialogs are logged and do not stop script processing. - The delay parameter of setTimeout is used only for scheduling, and does not cause actual delays. setInterval is treated like setTimeout. - There are no security measures based on the origin of URLs ("cross-site scripting").
+- The delays of setTimeout or setInterval are applied only to the virtual time of JavaScript processing and do not actually slow down the conversion. - Alerts and other dialogs are logged and do not stop script processing. - There are no security measures based on the origin of URLs ("cross-site scripting").